RoxanaPopescu/Aurelia/readme.md

    * To work with the repository, including hidden files and folders, open the repository folder.
    * To work with both frontend and backend area, open `platform.code-workspace`.
    * To work with only the frontend area, open the `frontend` folder.
-   * To work with only the backend area, open the `backend` folder.

 4. **Install any recommended extensions**